 You should pay close attention to the U.S. dollar.
 Bullish moves for the dollar mean bearish moves for copper and vice versa.
-Keep this in mind when you consider copper as an investment.
+Keep this in mind when considering copper as an investment.

 And speaking of demand...

-You've heard this before, and you're witnessing it right now... the increased demand for electric vehicles.
+You've heard this before, and you're witnessing it right now: the increased demand for electric vehicles (EVs).

-Bloomberg reported that sales of electric vehicles will hit 41 million by 2040.
+Bloomberg is reporting- that sales of EVs will hit 41 million by 2040.
 The world is shifting toward becoming a “cleaner” and “greener” environment.
-A huge step toward that begins with electric vehicles.
+This is a huge step forward that begins with EVs.

-Electric vehicles require three times more copper than a gasoline-powered car.
-This is great news for copper!
-That’s one example of the increased demand we’ll see for copper.
+EVs require three times more copper than a gasoline-powered car, which is great news for copper.
+While more electric vehicles flood the street, there will likely be a far greater demand for copper.

 Of course, there are risks involved in the copper market right now.
-But the benefits of an investment in copper can outweigh the risks.
+But the benefits of an investment in copper could outweigh the risks.

-Let’s look at three companies with a bright outlook for 2017:
+Let’s look at a few copper companies with a bright outlook for 2018...

-Southern Copper Corp. participates in mining, exploring, smelting, and refining copper in Peru, Mexico, Argentina, Chile, and Ecuador.
+Southern Copper Corporation participates in mining, exploring, smelting, and refining copper in Peru, Mexico, Argentina, Chile, and Ecuador.

 BHP Billiton Limited (NYSE: BHP)